-There are no medications specifically to treat eating disorders.
+There are no medications specifically to treat pediatric eating disorders.

-- Antidepressants These can be used to target symptoms of obsessionality, anxiety, and depression in AN and BN.
+• Antidepressants - These can be used to target symptoms of obsessionality, anxiety, and depression in AN and BN.
 They can also target the binge eating and purging symptoms in these illnesses.
-Of note, if the patient is significantly underweight, Selective Serotonin Reuptake Inhibitors (SSRIs) will not be effective, as the body is not capable of producing enough Serotonin for the medication to have an effect.
+Note: if the patient is significantly underweight, Selective Serotonin Reuptake Inhibitors (SSRIs) will not be effective, as the body is not capable of producing enough Serotonin for the medication to have an effect.
 Fluoxetine is approved for BN in adults.
-The SSRIs that are FDA approved for use in children and adolescents, in general, are fluoxetine (ages 7+), sertraline (ages 6+), and escitalopram (ages 12+). - Atypical antipsychotics These medications can be helpful in targeting the rigid thinking, body image distortion, weight-gain fears, and anxiety.
-Consult with psychiatrist. - Stimulants Lisdexamfetamine (Vyvanse) was the first medication to be FDA approved to treat Binge Eating Disorder.
-It is thought that this medication decreases the patient's impulsivity, thereby decreasing the frequency of binge eating. - Anti-epileptics Topirimate (Topamax) can also be helpful in treatment of BED by suppressing the appetite.
-Unfortunately, it can cause brain fog and memory issues. - Anxiolytics Antihistamines such as hydroxyzine pamoate (vistaril) and hydroxzine hydrochloride (atarax) can sometimes be useful prior to mealtimes in individuals who are highly anxious about eating.
+The SSRIs that are FDA-approved for use in children and adolescents, in general, are fluoxetine (ages 7+), sertraline (ages 6+), and escitalopram (ages 12+).

+- Atypical antipsychotics These medications can be helpful in targeting the rigid thinking, body image distortion, weight-gain fears, and anxiety.
+Consult with psychiatrist. - Stimulants Lisdexamfetamine (Vyvanse) was the first medication to be FDA-approved to treat Binge Eating Disorder in adults.
+It is thought that this medication decreases the patient's impulsivity, thereby decreasing the frequency of binge eating. - Anti-epileptics Topiramate (Topamax) can also be helpful in treatment of BED by suppressing the appetite.
+Unfortunately, it can cause brain fog and memory issues. - Anxiolytics Antihistamines such as hydroxyzine pamoate (Vistaril) and hydroxzine hydrochloride (Atarax) can sometimes be useful prior to mealtimes in individuals who are highly anxious about eating.
 Hydroxyzine is less sedating than diphenhydramine (Benadryl), so it is preferred in this context.
-Antihistamines are preferred overall over benzodiazepines because the latter can cause a dissociative effect which interferes with the therapeutic goals of eating. - Appetite stimulants generally are not used.
+Antihistamines are preferred overall over benzodiazepines because the latter can cause a dissociative effect which interferes with the therapeutic goals of eating. - Appetite stimulants Cyproheptadine (Periactin) has shown to have improvements in weight gain in some children with ARFID.
+Efficacy has shown to wane over time with cyproheptadine.
+Appetite stimulants are generally not recommended for the other eating disorders.